Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Appendix

-\begin{IEEEbiography}[{ }]{Shingo Takemoto} (S’22) received a B.E. degree and M.E. degree in Information and Computer Sciences in 2021 from Sophia University and in 2023 from Tokyo Institute of Technology, respectively.

-He is currently pursuing an Ph.D. degree at the Department of Computer Science in the Tokyo Institute of Technology.
+\begin{IEEEbiography}[{ }]{Shingo Takemoto} (S’22) received a B.E. degree and M.E. degree in Information and Computer Sciences in 2021 from Sophia University and in 2023 from Institute of Science Tokyo (formerly Tokyo Institute of Technology), respectively.
+He is currently pursuing a Ph.D. degree at the Department of Computer Science in the Institute of Science Tokyo.
+Since April 2024, he has been a Research Fellow (DC2) of Japan Society for the Promotion of Science (JSPS).
 His current research interests are in signal and image processing and optimization theory.
+Mr. Takemoto received the Student Award from IEEE SPS Tokyo Joint Chapter in 2022. \end{IEEEbiography}